ronyhe/pyjvm/readme.md

 Where the options are:
 - `-cp` (classpath) a colon separated list of class and jar/zip files.
 Similar to the Java CLASSPATH variable.
 - `--report` turns on basic tracing which will be written to stdout.

-Be sure to add a standard library to your classpath.
-See the standard library section of this document for more.

-There are other commands that are relevant to development and debugging, see pyjvm/main.py.

 ### High Level Architecture